pulumi/workshops/aws-getting-started-cicd/README.md

     ```
   </details>

-- Make a pipeline change to destroy the `test` stack upon successfully merging to the `main` branch.
+- Make a pipeline change to destroy the `dev` stack upon successfully merging to the `main` branch.
   <details>
     <summary>🧩 Click here for a hint </summary>
     To set up a GitHub Action workflow that runs only when merging to the main branch:

     ```yaml
-    name: on-merge
+    name: main
     on:
       push:
         branches: